jmpkc/BlinkStick-Microsoft-Teams-Status/README.md

 From there I match up colors and blinking status with each different Teams status and then push it to the BlinkStick.

 I hope this code helps someone else save some time creating their project.

 It is written using VB.NET in Visual Studio 2022 (free Community version).
+I am also using compiled version of the BlinkStickDotNet binary found here https://github.com/arvydas/BlinkStickDotNet.

 Enjoy!